England and Wales Cricket Board: The Hundred

-The best players in England, and many of the biggest stars in the world, signed up for The Hundred.
-Men's and women's teams will represent each of the new outfits – it is claimed that it is unprecedented to run a national competition in a major sport in which the men's and women's teams are so closely aligned.

-The men's squads were finalised in October 2019 at an NFL-style draft, the first time such a system had been applied to a major UK competition.

-The competition also sees the return after 15 years of live cricket to free-to-air television.
-The BBC will be screening at least ten matches live from the men's competition, including the final.
+The competition also sees the return after 15 years of live cricket to free-to-air television, with a contract seeing the BBC screening at least ten matches live from the men's competition, including the final.

-Some traditional supporters of cricket have questioned the ECB's motivation for launching a new format of the sport, but the ECB's response is that The Hundred will attract a new audience who will, in turn, become fans of more established forms of the sport.

-The launch of The Hundred competition has officially been delayed by one year, to 2021, as a result of the COVID-19 pandemic.
+The launch of The Hundred competition was planned for 2020, but was officially delayed to 2021 as a result of the COVID-19 pandemic.

 The South Asian Action Plan

 In 2018, the ECB launched an initiative designed to increase engagement in cricket in England and Wales among people who trace their ancestry to nations in south Asia – such as India, Pakistan, Bangladesh and Sri Lanka – where cricket has historically been hugely popular.

 The decision was taken to engage with this community in particular because more than 30% of active cricketers in England and Wales at the time identified as being of South Asian extraction.

 The SAAP was driven by research and community-led in an attempt to break down barriers to playing and watching cricket.

 The 11 principal action points included installing non-traditional playing facilities in urban areas and delivering cricket at schools with a higher than national average representation of BAME pupils.

 One significant early success was the opening in 2019 of the Leyton Cricket Hub in east London, the first urban cricket centre of its kind in the country.
 The SAAP also led to the installation of 110 non-turf pitches in urban areas and the recruitment of 600 female volunteers to boost the initiative.